 Baby Step 7: Build Wealth And Give!

-I think the reward is freedom and flexibility.
+I think the reward of all this is freedom and flexibility.
 You get to design your best life now and maybe that’s not opulence, but service and family time.
 Or maybe it’s traveling the world and consulting on ideas that you love to think about.
 Maybe it’s writing a book as you geo-arbitrage around the world.
 So many options and the only thing you are running out of is time!

 This allows for extreme flexibility.